 What the heck is a SAHM?
-Oh, right, thought I a few years ago, Stay-at-home-mom.
+Oh, right, I thought a few years ago, Stay-at-home-mom.

 When I was in middle school, the idea of being “Little Miss Suzie Homemaker” was chided by many, including myself.
 This idea that you couldn’t really be anyone if you were at home, and not interacting, probably more specifically, with the business world and the world of men.
-As, I think about it now, I can see how this is a latent belief stemming from the 70s feminist movement.
+As I think about it now, I can see how this is a latent belief stemming from the 70s feminist movement.

 Levi gets to attend preschool because mommy has school loans that need to be paid off and mommy needs adult interactions (and mommy wants to build her career).
 I am also surprised at how preschool has transformed from something we wouldn’t have done to a high priority.
 I never did just stay-at-home.
 Who does, really?
 I know many SAHMs who engage their children in activities: dance, swimming, school groups.
 We couldn’t afford those things.
 So, we attended playdates at community centers, and I helped start a food club.
 I never did just stay-at-home.

+Now that I am working more, I am cooking less.
 I am concerned about food.
 To be sure.
 I need a regular bread making day.
 Dinner has to be made every day, and I’m the dinner maker.
 My husband and I have this unwritten agreement.
 He tends to the cars because he is good at it.
 I make the food because I am good at it.
 Sometimes we teach each other both.
 I do know how to take a tire off and put one on.
 But, life will change, for a little bigger net, to allow the loans to be paid off.
 Maybe, if we’re lucky, we can afford the Fishwife more regularly to help maintain our sanity as I become a full-time-work-outside-of-the-home-mom.

 - I am FIRST, a SAHM (pdxbucks.blogspot.com)